 - Sunshine and Fresh Air.
 Being outside in the sun will naturally increase your Vitamin D levels, though supplements will get you quicker results.
 Both sunshine and fresh air were cited as therapeutic during the H1N1 “Spanish flu” Influenza outbreak of 1918-1919 and were studied extensively afterwards.
 During the outbreak one open-air camp with a regimen of sunshine and fresh air reduced mortality from the typical 40% seen at standard hospitals to just 13%.
 So if you start feeling sick, get outside, air out your house, open your windows and let the sun shine in!
 Learn more.
 We also know that sunshine is a natural disinfectant and both viruses and bacteria die more quickly when exposed to the sun.
 NOTE: This is definitely not a fool-proof way to disinfect your house, your masks or any surfaces that have been exposed to the virus – as we still don’t know how long it takes to kill the COVID-19 virus with sunlight.
 But it can accelerate the process and certainly won’t hurt when done in addition to proper disinfecting practices.
 Learn more.

 - Chinese Herbs.
 If you know an acupuncturist or herbalist who is trained in Chinese medicine, I highly recommending contacting them for an herbal formula that can best support your needs.
 Chinese herbs offer subtle yet effective and affordable support for the body’s systems with fewer side effects than most pharmaceutical options.
 I have taken Chinese herbs on many occasions and always found them helpful in bringing my body back to health.
-During my COVID-19 infection I started taking a lung-supporting herbal blend after it moved into my lungs.
 If you don’t have access to a doctor who can give you a custom formula, Cold Snap is a great blend that boosts your immune system and can be found in many health food stores.

 - Tapping.
-This next strategy may not have any evidence behind it, but it seemed to give my immune system a boost and make me feel better afterwards.
+This next strategy may not have any evidence behind it, but it’s worth trying to see how it works for you.
 You can tap your thymus (behind which the infection seems to be concentrated) while repeating “I am healthy”, “My lungs are clear and healthy”, “My body is strong”, “My heart is healthy” and other positively reinforcing statements.
 Visualize your body as strong and healthy while you repeat these statements and you’ll likely feel better afterwards.

 One of the most tricky things about this virus is that you can feel like you’re getting better and then suddenly experience a backslide.
 So continuing to support your immune system even after you feel better is very important.
 As you recover, continue to take Vitamins C and D, expectorant, Chinese herbs that boost your immune system, spend time outside and get plenty of sleep.